eemed/sanedit/README.md

 ## Planned features

 * GUI using non web technologies
-* Convert regex syntax to PEG to support regex search and grep
 * JIT compiler for PEG patterns to improve performance
 * More syntax highlighted languages